ezEngine/docs/docs/runtime/world/world-overview.md

 ## Object Lifetime

-The ez scenegraph does not use any kind of reference counting or garbage collection, however it does provide weak reference semantics through *handles*, to enable you to delete objects exactly when you need them to be removed, while still being able to detect whether an object is still alive.
+The EZ scenegraph does not use any kind of reference counting or garbage collection, however it does provide weak reference semantics through *handles*, to enable you to delete objects exactly when you need them to be removed, while still being able to detect whether an object is still alive.

 See the [object lifetime chapter](object-lifetime.md) for details.